rhertogh/yii2-oauth2-server/README.md

 ----------------------------
 In case you found a security issue please [contact us directly]( https://forms.gle/8aEGxmN51Hvb7oLJ7)
-DO NOT use the issue tracker or discuss it in the public forum as it will cause more damage than help.
+DO NOT use the issue tracker or discuss it in public as it will cause more damage than help.

 Please note that as a non-commercial OpenSource project we are not able to pay bounties.